-Buckley was only able to record one full album before his Memphis drowning in 1997, and although Grace is an immensely powerful debut in places, it’s also flawed by some material that doesn’t fit and it’s not quite the great album that Buckley potentially had in him – it’s unfortunate that he’s most remembered for his cover of Leonard Cohen’s ‘Halleluah’, rather than his own great songs.
+Buckley was only able to record one full album before his Memphis drowning in 1997.
+Although Grace has moments of immense power, it also houses some less-impressive material.
+It’s unfortunate that Buckley’s most remembered for his cover of Leonard Cohen’s ‘Hallelujah’, rather than his own great songs.
 His album of demos for his second album is also well worthwhile, but his estate has also released a long string of live albums and outtakes that I’ve never bothered with.

 Jeff Buckley Album Reviews